wuwuz/conan-open/README.md

-### Warning:  This is only a temporary repo.

-# ShuffleZKP: Proof of Compliance for Anonymous, Unlinkable Messages
+# Conan: Distributed Proofs of Compliance for Anonymous Data Collection (CCS '24)

-This is a prototype implementation of the ShuffleZKP detection protocol.
+This is a prototype implementation of the Conan protocol.
+See our paper: https://eprint.iacr.org/2023/1900

-**Warning**: The code is not audited and not for any serious commercial or real-world use case.
-Please use it only for educational purpose.
+**Warning**: The code is not audited and is not intended for any serious commercial or real-world use case.
+Please use it only for educational purposes.

 ### Prerequisite:
 1. Install Go(https://go.dev/doc/install).